-Caroline Arscott has lectured at The Courtauld since 1988: extending her study of the Victorian art world from an initial focus on modern life painting in the 1840s and 1850s into work on the pre-Victorian period (in relation to urban topography) and on the late Victorian period (in relation to the Aesthetic Movement).
-She is the Walter H. Annenberg Professor of Art History at The Courtauld.
+Caroline Arscott lectured at The Courtauld from 1988-2022: studying the Victorian art world with an initial focus on modern life painting in the 1840s and 1850s, subsequent work on the pre-Victorian period (in relation to urban topography) and on the late Victorian period (in relation to the Aesthetic Movement).
+She was the Walter H. Annenberg Professor of Art History at The Courtauld.
 Her publications include articles on a wide range of Victorian artists including William Holman Hunt, Gibson, Millais, Leighton, Poynter, Whistler, Sickert, Tissot, Fildes, Scharf and Frith.
 She collaborated with Katie Scott in the publication of essays on art and sexuality, Manifestations of Venus (Manchester University Press, Manchester, 2000).
 In 2008 she published William Morris and Edward Burne-Jones: Interlacings, (Yale University Press, New Haven and London).
 This book addresses technical features of body building, the armaments industry, horticulture, angling and Victorian tattooing in its discussion of the work of Morris and Burne-Jones.
-She has an interest in scientific thought and technologies of the nineteenth century and was involved in a research collaboration between The Courtauld and University of California, Caltech on art and scientific modelling (Modeling Modelling) and led a project with King’s College, London and University College London on art, literature and communications technologies of the Victorian period (Scrambled Messages: The Telegraphic Imaginary 1857-1900).
+She has an interest in scientific thought and technologies of the nineteenth century and was involved in a research collaboration between The Courtauld and University of California, Caltech on art and scientific modelling (Modeling Modelling) and led a project with King’s College, London and University College London on art, literature and communications technologies of the Victorian period (Scrambled Messages: The Telegraphic Imaginary 1857-1900), 2013-2018.
 She is developing a collaborative project on the 1860’s Idyll in Victorian art and literature.